This glossary defines common terms that you might see on Dovetail as you're working in Markup, Playback, Backstage or throughout our Help Center.

 Research data is stored in a note.
 Notes can contain text, images, audio, video, tables, a transcript from an audio or video file, and more.
 Notes are intentionally flexible to support a wide variety of research methodologies and data formats.

-A project can have multiple boards with data on each board.
-Boards work a bit like sheets in a spreadsheet – they’re not views, but are separate containers to organize your data.
+A project can have multiple note views with data on each board.
+Views are separate containers to organize your data.

 People is a feature that allows workspace admins and users to track and manage interview participants in a workspace.
 People can be attached to notes and insights, providing traceability of your interactions with each research participant.
 For more information on managing participants with people, view here.